 Unlike some towns, San Manuel isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in San Manuel are a mix of both white- and blue-collar jobs.
 Overall, San Manuel is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in San Manuel who work in office and administrative support (13.62%), law enforcement and fire fighting (8.06%), and architecture and engineering (6.89%).

-San Manuel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, San Manuel doesn't have a public transportation system that people use for their commute.

 The per capita income in San Manuel in 2022 was $24,772, which is lower middle income relative to Arizona and the nation.
 This equates to an annual income of $99,088 for a family of four.
 However, San Manuel contains both very wealthy and poor people as well.